JackieHo10/COSC589/README.md

-# COSC589
+# COSC_589
-Web Search and Sense-making/Information Retrieval In the Big Data Era
+Assignments for Web Search and Sense-making/Information Retrieval In the Big Data Era